 The standard version of DaVinci Resolve, however, is completely free and ready to use once downloaded.
 Many advanced features exist in the free version, with the upgraded Studio edition costing $299.
 This is a one-off payment, after which all future upgrades are free.

-In the long term, a one-off payment is undoubtedly an advantage of using Resolve.
-If you combine any of the other Adobe Creative Cloud suites into your subscription though, the monthly cost has potentially more value.
+Note: One-time payment is undoubtedly an advantage of using DaVinci Resolve but if you combine other Adobe Creative Cloud suites into your subscription, the monthly cost for Premiere Pro has potentially more value!

-This is much the same in Resolve, which also offers a new Cut Page featuring tools to produce edits faster within a streamlined interface.
+This is much the same in DaVinci Resolve, which also offers a new Cut page featuring tools to produce edits faster within a streamlined interface.
 This would be a good option for editors working to tight deadlines needing to produce quick results, such as news reporting.

 As an editor, you sometimes need support and help with technical issues occurring within the software.
-Given its popularity and wide user base, there’s a wealth of online support forums and discussion pages focused on Premiere Pro CC.
+Given its popularity and wide user base, there’s a wealth of online support forums and discussion pages focused on Premiere Pro.